nrglll/Bitcoin_Price_Notification_Windows10/README.md

 Bitcoin price notification for Windows 10 with python

-I used GBP price of BTC from coingecko API
-To create notification, I used ToastNotifier
+I used GBP price of BTC from coingecko API and I used ToastNotifier to create notification.